 MA students must demonstrate competence with one tool of research/analysis and PhD students must demonstrate competence with two tools of research/analysis.
 PhD students who already have an MA in history and have demonstrated competence with a tool of research/analysis are required only to pass an exam for one additional tool of research/analysis.
 Students should get to work on mastering these tools early in their graduate program.

 The Department accepts languages, statistics, oral history, computer science, and digital history as standard tools of research/analysis.
 MA students in American history may select any one of these tools.
 PhD students in American history may select any two of these tools.
 MA students in European history, however, must select a language as their tool of research, and PhD students in European history must select at least one language as a tool of research.
-For more information on the language test, see the Language Resource Center page.
+For more information on the language test, see the Center for Language Exploration, Acquisition & Research (CLEAR) site.

 In each case, the student's advisor must approve the selection of tools of research/ analysis.
 With the support of his or her advisor, a student may petition the Graduate Committee to approve an alternative tool of research/analysis, a methodology applicable to his or her specific area of history, as one tool.
 The student is responsible for finding an expert willing to train him or her and test competence.
 Past examples of tools approved after petitions include linguistic analysis, Marxist and neo-Marxist theory, and feminist methods.
 The Graduate Committee will approve petitions for alternative tools of research only if they are directly related to students' work.
 It will not approve petitions submitted after students' course work is completed.
 PhD students are not allowed to satisfy the tool of research with two alternative tools; one must be a standard tool.